 When it comes to actually putting your yarrow to use, here’s how to do it.

 For colds, flu, and fevers, you can use fresh or dried yarrow as a tea to drink frequently throughout the day.
-Remember, yarrow is a bitter so you’ll need to add in some other good tasting herb to mask that bitter flavor.
+Remember, yarrow is bitter, so unless you’re using it as an herbal bitter, you’ll need to add in some other good-tasting herb to mask that flavor.
 Peppermint is a great option!

 If you want to use yarrow as a nice immune booster, mild liver cleanser, or digestive aid, you can take your fresh or dried yarrow and make a tincture with it to take daily.